-Literature, Colonialism, and Reputation: W.B.
+Literature, Colonialism, and the Nobel Prize: W.B.
 Yeats and Rabindranath Tagore

 In this course, we’ll explore questions of literary reputation, obscurity, and representation alongside themes of postcolonial translation, authorship, and voice.
 We’ll read Yeats’ introduction to Tagore’s Nobel Prize winning Gitanjali, Yeats’ translation of Tagore’s Daak Ghar (Post Office), the two writers’ correspondence, and archival material from the Nobel Prize committee itself, in order to rethink the politics of representation and to ask: how can we think about postcolonial “critical intimacies” and radical friendships?
 We will also read some of Tagore’s radical critiques of colonialism and nationalism—writings largely ignored by a Western framing that instead emphasizes his “spirituality.”
 How can we understand the politics of literary fame and representation?
 What does it have to do with the market imperatives of contemporary publishing?
 What would it mean, as a literary public, to “reclaim” Tagore?